RV Buyers' Guide – Working Out a Budget for Your First Motorhome

 If you’re thinking about going to favourite camping spots a couple of times a year, perhaps something more basic at a lower cost will do.

-If there are only two of you, think about who’ll be predominantly using it.
+If there are only two of you, think about who will predominantly use it.
 If you have a family with kids, consider how many beds you’ll need and how they’d be best arranged.
 Be careful about compromising for infrequent guests.

-• Do you primarily plan to stay at holiday parks or freedom camping spots?
+Do you plan to stay at holiday parks or freedom camping spots?

 You’ll need a supply of LPG, a reliable house battery and a power inverter if going off-grid is your thing.
 And if you also have solar power, you’ll be able to enjoy even more time in the wilderness.

-• Are you content with basics while motorhoming or do you prefer a few creature comforts?
+Are you content with the basics or prefer a few creature comforts?

 Take a look at the types of motorhomes available in New Zealand.